Under section 8 of the Wills Act 1970 (WA) a will is not valid unless:

 it is signed by the testator or signed in the testator’s name by some other person in the testator’s presence and by the testator’s direction

-the testator makes or acknowledges the signature in the presence of at least 2 witnesses present at the same time and
+the testator makes or acknowledges the signature in the presence of at least 2 witnesses present at the same time

-the witnesses attest and subscribe the will in the presence of the testator.
+the witnesses attest and subscribe the will in the presence of the testator

 Only one pen should be used and that pen should be blue.
 The testator must date the will with the date when it was signed.
 All pages must be paginated and in the correct order.